OpenVisualCloud/Video-Conferencing-Sample/README.md

 ### Launch browser:

 Launch your browser and point to `https://localhost` to join the video conference.
 Note that the default certificates are self-signed with limited lifetime for demo purpose only.
 Suggest to replace them with your own key pairs with trusted certificates.
 You may need to confirm the self-signed certificate exception to continue if default certificates are used for demo purpose.
+Video Conferencing Sample has been tested on following browsers: Chrome 75, firefox 67